 Sleep Apnea Treatment in Waxahachie, TX

-Dental Sleep Medicine focuses on the management of sleep-related breathing disorders, which include snoring and obstructive sleep apnea (OSA), with oral appliance therapy.
+Dental Sleep Medicine focuses on the management of sleep-related breathing disorders, which include snoring and obstructive sleep apnea (OSA), using oral appliance therapy.
 Oral appliance therapy involves the customized selection, fabrication, fitting, adjustments, and long-term follow-up care of specially designed oral devices, worn during sleep, which reposition the lower jaw and tongue base forward to maintain a more open upper airway.

-Download this questionnaire to help determine your level of daytime sleepiness: Epworth Sleepiness Scale
+You can download this questionnaire to help determine your level of daytime sleepiness: Epworth Sleepiness Scale

 Dental Snoring Relief – Oral Appliance Therapy